 Mobiles for infants are popular nursery decorations, but did you know they provide more than aesthetically pleasing adornments for a baby’s room?
 A Montessori approach to nurturing a newborn’s development recommends mobiles for specific reasons!
 Read on to learn more about Montessori mobiles.

 Here’s an introduction to four mobiles that enable parents to provide developmentally appropriate stimulation to infants.
-Note that all four of these are included in the Level 1 Monti Kids subscription box for newborns, along with an activity gym from which to hang them.
+Note that all four of these are included in the Monti Kids Newborn Toolkit, along with an activity gym from which to hang them.

 4 types of infant mobiles, aligned with Montessori philosophy

 Baby’s eyesight develops gradually over the first six months.
-A mobile hanging at the right level, with the right amount of motion and level of details will support the practice of visual tracking.
-Each of these mobiles promotes developing a practice of concentration (something we can all use in these short-attention span days of technology!)
-All of these mobiles are lightweight by design so that the natural movement of the air in the room will move them at slow speeds and allow baby to focus with an appropriate level of challenge.
+A mobile hanging at the right level, with the right amount of motion and level of detail, will support the practice of visual tracking.
+Each of these mobiles promotes developing a practice of concentration (something we can all use in these short-attention-span days of technology!)
+All of these mobiles are lightweight by design so that the natural movement of the air in the room will move them at slow speeds and allow a baby to focus with an appropriate level of challenge.

 The Munari Mobile